connectrpc/conformance/docs/authoring_test_cases.md

   `STREAM_TYPE_HALF_DUPLEX_BIDI_STREAM`, or `STREAM_TYPE_FULL_DUPLEX_BIDI_STREAM`.

 Once the above are specified, you can then define your request.
-For a full list of fields to specify in the request, see the [`ClientCompatRequest`][client-compat-proto] message in the Conformance Protobuf definitions.
+For a full list of fields to specify in the request, see the [`ClientCompatRequest`][client-compat-request] message in the Conformance Protobuf definitions.

+### Raw payloads

+There are two message types in the test case schema worth noting here - [`RawHTTPRequest`][raw-http-request] and [`RawHTTPResponse`][raw-http-response].
+Both allow for the ability to define a round-trip outside the scope of the Connect framework.
+They are used for sending or receiving anomalous payloads during a test.

+#### `RawHTTPRequest`

+The [`RawHTTPRequest`][raw-http-request] message can be set on the `request` property in a test case.
+Its purpose is to model a raw HTTP request.
+This can be used to craft custom requests with odd properties (including certain kinds of malformed requests) to test edge cases in servers.
+This value is only handled by the reference client and should only appear in files where `mode` is set to `TEST_MODE_SERVER`.

+#### `RawHTTPResponse`

+The [`RawHTTPResponse`][raw-http-response] message is the analog to [`RawHTTPRequest`][raw-http-request].
+It can be set in the response definition for a unary or streaming RPC type and its purpose is to model a raw HTTP response.
+This can be used to craft custom responses with odd properties (including returning aberrant HTTP codes or certain kinds of malformed responses) to test edge cases in clients.
+This value is only handled by the reference server and should only appear in files where `mode` is set to `TEST_MODE_CLIENT`.

  > [!IMPORTANT]
  > The `ClientCompatRequest` message contains some fields that should _not_ be specified in test cases.
- > These fields include:
- > * Fields 1 through 8 in the message definition.
-These fields are automatically populated by the test runner.
+ > * Fields 1 through 8 in the message definition are automatically populated by the test runner.
  >   If a test is specific to one of these values, it should instead be indicated in the directives for the test suite
  >   itself.
- > * Field 20 (`raw_request`).
-This field is only used by the reference client for sending anomalous requests.

 ## Naming conventions